Crowd4SDG/crowd4sdg.github.io/README.md

 Extract visual evidence about a situation from images on Twitter,<br />filtering out irrelevant images, and geotagging them | VisualCit
 Document the progress of the CS project | decidim4CS,<br />SDG in Progress

+## A CSSK case story

+The following story represents what a typical story of the usage of the CSSK toolkit could look like:

+Jane Doe wants to start a Citizen Science project to help her community in Ruritania be better prepared in case a flooding occurs as a result of climate change.
+In order to understand what the needs of the community are, she uses [Decidim4CS](#decidim4cs), where she can easily set up a homepage and blog for the project, receive the proposals from the community, organize meetings and request citizens to vote.
+After three months of debating and self-organizing through Decidim4CS, it has been agreed with the community that better data is needed to make adequate decisions.
+In particular, they have co-decided that a map of the places which are more likely to get damaged when floods occur would be a very valuable asset for the project, and they are willing to work together to make it.
+They agree to build the map based on information of the last two floods that took place in Ruritania.
+By means of [VisualCit](#visualcit) they crawl the tweets containing images from those two floods, filter those images which do not contain images of the floods, and geolocate the tweets.
+After that, they are left with several thousand images.
+They create a project in [Project Builder](#project-builder), upload the images and request a set of volunteers to connect to Project Builder and help them classify the images by labeling them with one out of five different levels of damage.
+They decide that, to improve the quality of the data, each image will be labeled by five different volunteers.
+Once the volunteers have labeled all the images, they use [Crowdnalysis](#crowdnalysis) to provide them with advanced AI models to go from labels provided by each of the volunteers to a consensus opinion which takes into account the accuracy of the different volunteers, or specific characteristics of the images.
+After a consensus labeling is established for each image, VisualCit helps visualize a map coloring the different regions of Ruritania with different intensities based on their likelihood to get damage in a flood and visualizing the associated images from the last two floods.
+Based on the map, Jane decides….

 # Crowd4SDG CSSK components

 Current status of the tools are as below: